-Broadcasting and the media sure have changed over the past couple of decades.
-Just twenty years ago, it would have been hard to imagine a time when so many people had access to the technology that allows them to become a media channel of their own - even multiple channels, because they can stream to multiple destinations.
-But that’s exactly what we can do with the ubiquitous smartphone and, for example, a social network like Facebook, a platform like YouTube, and a service like Restream.
+Broadcasting and the media have changed dramatically over the past couple of decades.
+Just twenty years ago, it would have been hard to imagine that individuals could start their own media channels — even multiple channels, because they can stream to multiple destinations.

 What can simulcast mean?

 The term “simulcast” was first recorded around the middle of the 20th century.
-That was the time when most of the world either had terrestrial television or was in the process of getting it.
-“Simulcast” is a portmanteau of the words “simultaneous” and “broadcast,” and that’s exactly what it means — a simultaneous broadcast if it’s used as a noun, or to broadcast simultaneously if it’s used as a verb.
+At this time, most of the world either had terrestrial television or was in the process of getting it.
+Simulcast is a portmanteau of the words “simultaneous” and “broadcast,” and that’s exactly what it means — a simultaneous broadcast if it’s used as a noun, or to broadcast simultaneously if it’s used as a verb.

-What makes the word “simulcast” tricky is that you can use it to describe a couple of fairly different things.
-For example, you can say that signal is simulcast if you broadcast it from multiple towers at the same time, in order to get wider coverage.
+What makes the word tricky is that you can use it to describe a few different processes.
+For example, you can say a signal is simulcast if you broadcast it from multiple towers at the same time, in order to get wider coverage.
 The number of channels you’re broadcasting to stays the same.

-Then there’s what happens when you broadcast a regular program with an additional audio channel, via what is called SAP, or secondary audio programming.
-In those cases, viewers can pick one of two audio tracks to have over their video.
+Then there’s simulcasting when you broadcast a regular program with an additional audio channel, via secondary audio programming, or SAP.
+In these cases, viewers can pick one of two audio tracks to have over their video.
 The broadcaster creates two audio channels with content in two different languages and lets the audience decide which one to listen to.
 In the United States, this way of simulcasting is mostly used to broadcast English- and Spanish-language audio tracks at the same time.

 Why should you care about simulcasting?

-The newest form of live broadcasting, where you sit in your room and play video games, or answer questions from your viewers, is available to anyone.
+The newest form of live broadcasting, where you sit in your room and play video games for online viewers, take viewers behind the scenes at a live event, or answer questions directly from your audience, is available to anyone.
 Live video streaming is happening on specialized live streaming platforms, regular video hosting platforms, and even on most social networks.
-With a little help, however, the same live broadcast can easily be transmitted to several of these channels, at the same time.
+With a little help, the same live broadcast can easily be transmitted to several of these channels at the same time.

-Someone who live streams video content on websites like Twitch, YouTube, Facebook, or Twitter, might have heard of the term “multistreaming.”
+Someone who live streams video content on websites like Twitch, YouTube, Facebook, or LinkedIn might be familiar with the term “multistreaming.”
 It means streaming to more than one of these platforms, websites, or networks at the same time.
-It’s the simulcasting of the live streaming world, if you will.
+It’s the simulcasting of the live streaming world.